Redd-Cornea-AI/KOH-Smear-DSMIL/README.md

 ## KOH Smear Models

-Download the KOH smear fungal keratitis detection models [here](https://drive.google.com/open?id=1dxcuqHGNSOIvMs0dD2BsuuUhCZjx-sZA&usp=drive_fs).
-The link contains:
+Download the KOH smear fungal keratitis detection models [here](https://github.com/Redd-Cornea-AI/KOH-Smear-DSMIL/releases/tag/v1.0).
+This release contains:

 - Two embedders (for 10x and 20x magnifications).
-- One aggregator model.
+- An aggregator model.

 To test this model on your own whole slide images (WSIs), place the three `.pth` files in the `/models` directory and execute the `inference.py` script.

-> For feature extraction using our embedders on your datasets, ensure that the two embedder model folders are located in the `simclr/runs` directory.
-> Make sure to follow the directory structure to avoid any issues during execution.

 ### Testing on your own KOH Smear WSIs (Inference)